Gabrielcamisadez/Gabrielcamisadez/README.md

 I am a cybersecurity student and I hope to become a good professional over time.

+Actually i am focus on the LPIC-1 certification

 I have some experience with :